oasci/pitt-biosc1540-2024f/content/lectures/python/index.md

 # Scientific python

+These are optional lectures will teach you the fundamentals of scientific Python.
-These are optional lectures that will not negatively affect your final grade.
+Not attending these lectures will not impact your grade.